31.01.2026

 Conclusion

-After this article reading you are knew how to configure multiple network interfaces on Ubuntu 20.04.
+In this guide, you learned how to configure multiple network interfaces and assign multiple IP addresses on Ubuntu 20.04 using Netplan.